 Stanford was first introduced to Rider at his community college’s transfer fair when he decided to stop by their table to learn more about the University.
 Ultimately, when it came time to select a college to transfer to, he decided on Rider due to its location, great scholarship opportunities, dedicated professors and his transfer admission experience.

-When it came to the transfer process, with the help of the admissions team Stanford was guided through seamlessly with a transfer counselor, who helped him evaluate his credits and scholarship opportunities.
-He was awarded a Transfer Scholarship and a PTK Honor Society scholarship.
+During the transfer process, Stanford was guided through seamlessly with the help of a transfer admissions counselor, who worked with him to evaluate his credits and scholarship opportunities.
+He was awarded both a Phi Theta Kappa (PTK) Honor Society scholarship and a transfer scholarship.

 Rider’s impact on Stanford

-After seeing first-hand how the transfer process worked at Rider, he got an on-campus job in the Admissions Office as a transfer ambassador.
-In his role, Stanford works with students who are currently in the position he was once in, helping them to ease their transition and get acquainted with the Rider community, whether it’s navigating campus or sharing more on how to get involved in the many clubs, organizations and events that Rider has to offer.
+After seeing first-hand how the transfer process at Rider worked and having an overall positive admissions experience, he became a transfer ambassador in the Admissions office.
+In his role, Stanford works with students who are currently in the position he was once in, helping them to ease their transition and get acquainted with the Rider community.

 Stanford’s biggest challenge, understandably, is balancing his study time with work and activities.
-Using a structured schedule and checklist has helped him keep on track with his busy life.
+However, during his time at Rider, he’s developed strong organization and time management skills and has created a structured schedule and checklist to keep on track with his busy life.